italoosorio/SilkBuilder-Doc/tags/Chart.md

 # silk:Chart
 This tag defines a Silk Chart component that implements the ChartJS object from https://www.chartjs.org.

-This class works standalone and not as a container.
+This class works standalone and is not a container.

 ## Tag Definition
 Used standalone: